Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 const product: Product = {};
 ```

-You may also want to use Typescript's built-in helpers for creating your own object shapes, depending on needs.
+You may also want to use TypeScript's built-in helpers for creating your own object shapes, depending on needs.
 For example:

 ```ts
 const partialProduct: Partial<Product> = {};